Lvl9999/Flames/README.md

 ### Protection Mode:
 - **Protection Mode is an unique feature that server hop you if anyone says anything related to cheats.**
-- Basics: when "true" = executing | when "false" = not executing

 ## Main Source: